 - Keywords and key phrases – Identify what your writing article is about with a few core words.
 Let this be the crux of the article, what drives it.
 Include it in the title, intro paragraph, and ending paragraph.
 Distribute the keywords throughout the section in an informative way.
 Don’t go overboard, as this may seem sloppy and unappealing (the keywords should be around 2 in 100 words).
 This will boost the quality of your SEO and attract more readers.

 - Audience level – Each article caters to a different audience.
 Depending on your reader base, the words, prose, and complexity of the article should scale appropriately.
 For example, writing an article for kids wouldn’t do if it reads at a college graduate level.
 If you’re writing for a very generalized audience and are unsure, use the average reading level for the country (around 8th grade).
 Here’s an excellent online program you can copypasta your work into to get a readout of where it stands: wordcounter.net.
-It’s also suitable for wood counting and word frequency, an excellent SEO writing tool.
+It’s also suitable for word counting and frequency, an excellent SEO writing tool.

 - Hyperlinks – Web links are a convenient way to add supplementary information without crowding your article.
 They allow a reader to go further, if they desire, towards a particular subject matter.
 Including just one hyperlink is a great way to increase SEO.